pallupz/covid-vaccine-booking/README.md

 	+-------+--------------------+
 	```
 	```
-	Enter comma separated index numbers of districts to monitor : 2,13
+	Enter comma-separated index numbers of districts to monitor: 2,13
 	```
 6. Ensure correct districts are getting selected.
 	```